Data protection / Police

 What’s a competent authority?

-1. Does sharing this data count as processing for law-enforcement purposes?
+1. Check if sharing your data count as processing for law-enforcement purposes

-This is also known as assessing compatibility with the purpose for which the data was collected.
+The police must first check that sharing your data is still compatible with the purpose for which the police collected it in the first place.
 The law enforcement purposes are explained above.

-2. Is there a law that allows the police to share this data for non-law enforcement purposes?
+2. Find a law that allows the police to share your data for non-law enforcement purposes

 What does “authorised by law” mean?

 The Data Protection Act doesn’t give a definition of what “authorised by law” means in this context.
-However, it usually means that:
+However, it usually means that the competent authority has

-So, the police need to show which law requires them or allows them to share the data in the first place.
-This could be found in
+This law that requires them or allows them to share the data in the first place could be found in

-• An Act of Parliament (also called a statute).
+• An Act of Parliament (statute law).
 For example, the Immigration and Asylum Act 1999 gives the police (and other public authorities) broad powers to give the Home Secretary information “for use for immigration purposes”.

-• A statutory code of practice, which is guidance on how the statute applies
+• A statutory code of practice – guidance on how the statute applies

-3. Does sharing this data have a lawful basis under UK data protection law?
+3. Find a lawful basis for sharing your data under UK data protection law

 Article 6 of the UK GDPR lists the 6 lawful bases for processing.
 You can read more about them here.
 In order to lawfully share your information with third parties, the police would have to show that at least 1 of these 6 lawful bases applied.

-For more information on data sharing and your rights, please see the ICO’s Code of Practice on Law Enforcement Processing and Data Sharing, which goes into more details.
+For more detailed information on data sharing and your rights, please see

-If the police lawfully share your data with a government department or another competent authority, they must also follow Data protection law.
+If the police lawfully share your personal data, they must also follow Data protection law.
 Please see the ICO’s Guide to Data Protection for more information.

 The Human Rights Act 1998

 Article 14 bans public authorities, like the police, from discriminating against you when you exercise certain rights under the European Convention on Human Rights (ECHR).
-This includes your Article 8 rights.
+This includes your Article 8 right to privacy.

-The police sharing your data interferes with your rights under Article 8.
-Even if they If the police share your personal data, they shouldn’t do so in a way that discriminates against you for being disabled.
+Even if the police can lawfully share your personal data, they shouldn’t do so in a way that discriminates against you.
 If they do, this could be violating your Article 14 rights.

 Discrimination under the ECHR means when

-• there is no good reason for treating them differently.
+• there is no good reason for treating your differently.

-If you think the police have broken Article 14, you might want to get legal advice.
+If you think the police have violated your Article 14 rights, you might want to get legal advice.

 What can I do if I think the police have shared my data unlawfully?

-The Data Protection Act 2018 gives you the right to access your data held by the police, whether this is for law enforcement purposes or not.
+The Data Protection Act 2018 gives you the right to access your data held by the police, or any organisation.
 Please see our page on making a data subject access request for more information.

 Make a data protection complaint to the police

 If you make a subject access request, but you’re not happy with how the police responded, you can complain.
-The website of the police force involved should have a privacy notice.
-This should explain how to make a data protection complaint.
+The website of the police force involved should have a privacy notice which explains how to make a data protection complaint.

 Complain to the ICO

 You should send your complaint to them within 3 months of your latest exchange with the police.
-This is because the ICO will not investigate your concerns if there has been a delay in bringing the issue to their attention.
+The ICO will not investigate your concerns if there has been a delay in bringing the issue to their attention.

 Get legal advice